Plumsail/forms-docs/SharePoint/how-to/edit-form.rst

 .. |pic0| image:: ../images/how-to/edit-form/display-form.png
    :alt: Default Display form

-You may also want Supervisors group to go directly to Edit form.
+You may also want Supervisors group to be able to edit the item when the default form opens.

 For this, you can create a new :doc:`Form Set </designer/form-sets>`, targetted specifically at Supervisors group: